-The market prices of the underlying securities are monitored and in the event that there is a material and non-transitory deterioration in the value of a specific security, the Company recognizes against profit or loss for the period an adjustment to the value of the amortized cost.
+The market prices of the underlying securities are monitored and if there is a material and non-transitory deterioration in the value of a specific security, the Company recognizes against profit or loss for the period an adjustment to the value of the amortized cost.
 The market value of these investments is monitored, and additional collateral is obtained where appropriate to protect against credit exposure.